riichard/markup-parser/README.md

 - [x] Commit current state
 - [x] Check variable names and code comments
-- [ ] Add support for replacing single line's content
+- [x] Add support for replacing single line's content
+- [x] Add support for deleting nodes
+- [x] Add support for adding nodes at a specific index
+- [ ] Add support for adding a nodes-list to a dom.
+And detect which item should be put where (li in ul), (new section appended to below)
-- [ ] Look into PEG based markup parsing, or other alternatives
+- [ ] Look into other parsing algorithms, that allow more complex grammars
-- [ ] Create readme
+- [-] Create readme
 - [ ] Add unit tests